 Dialectical Behaviour Therapy (DBT)

 A DBT practitioner works collaboratively with a person to increase their skills in mindfulness, inter-personal effectiveness, distress tolerance and emotional regulation.
-Together, these help the person to manage everyday challenges so that they can 'build a life worth living'.
+These skills help people manage everyday challenges more effectively, so that they can 'build a life worth living and one that is more fulfilling and balanced.

 The clinician may also provide phone coaching to trouble shoot skills in action.
 The client receiving DBT treatment also attends a weekly, interactive, two-hour group program in which they learn and practice DBT skills to help consolidate these in everyday living.